At what age

 lessons or even ski school, so long as classes are small and lessons relatively

 short.
 But don’t rush them.
 Skiing is only meant to be a bit of fun.
 If they

 are as happy tobogganing or building a snowman, let them.

-If you would like to try your 3-year old on skis, the options are (please note these are 2014-15 prices which will be updated with 2015-16 prices when we get them):
+If you would like to try your 3-year old on skis, the options are (all 2015-16 prices until next winter's prices are known):

 1) take the child to the ESF

 for a half-day test lesson from 09.30-12.30 for €54 (or 14.00-17.00 for €49) .
 If the instructor

 thinks the child is

 up to it, he or she will be accepted into their children's gardens

 (Jardins des Neiges), which they advertise as being for 4-5 year olds.